 Who should buy this: People who have already tried and love retinol or who want to reduce fine lines and plump the skin.

-I've written about this product before since I was seriously impressed with the results after my first time using it.
+I've written about this product before after being seriously impressed with the results after my first time using it.
 I have used retinol before (if you haven't, then I'd always tread cautiously), but this one didn't irritate my skin at all.
 It uses 1% retinol to boost collagen production and promote skin renewal along with nourishing fruit extracts and fatty acids to pamper your skin at the same time.
 I've since found that mixing this in with Lala Retro Whipped Cream is the perfect skincare cocktail for me.

 Who should buy this: People who like lip balm.

 I always have multiple lip balms on the go, so I consider myself to be something of a lip-balm connoisseur.
-This one contains the brand's key ingredient, marula oil, which means it's intensely moisturizing.
+This one contains the brand's key ingredient, marula oil, which means it's intensely moisturising.
 Admittedly, it won't change your life, but it's a damn good balm if you're looking for a new one to pop in your handbag.